There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 How “big” is Cheers?

 Depends how you look at it.
-Currently, at the collaboration level, it’s a network of over 150 people across Banksia Grove, many of whom don’t each other.
-At another level, over 70 people would identify themselves as part of Cheers in some way.
-At Cheers 24 (Family Time) there’d be over 20 regulars.
+Currently, at the collaboration level, it’s a network of over 100 people across Banksia Grove, many of whom don’t even know all the others.
+At another level, over 60 people would identify themselves as part of Cheers in some way.
+At Cheers 24 (Family Time) there’d be about 40 regulars.
 At Cheers 13 (prayer & action-plans) just a handful.
-Special interest, & Steering meetings are attended by whoever is most affected by the decisions.
+Special interest & steering meetings are attended by whoever is most affected by the decisions.

 Contact